folke/persistence.nvim/README.md

-# 💾 Persistence
+# 💾 Persisted

-**Persistence** is a simple lua plugin for automated session management.
+**Persisted** is a simple lua plugin for automated session management within Neovim.

+The plugin was forked from the fantastic [Persistence.nvim](https://github.com/folke/persistence.nvim) as active development had paused.

 ## ✨ Features

-- automatically saves the active session under `.config/nvim/sessions` on exit
+- Automatically saves the active session under `.config/nvim/sessions` on exit
-- simple API to restore the current or last session
+- Simple API to restore the current or last session
-- make use of sessions per git branch
+- Make use of sessions per git branch

 ## ⚡️ Requirements